 Is the Service Worth the Cost?

-The streaming service also boasts highly-rated video quality, making it a top choice for videophiles.
+This streaming service also boasts highly-rated video quality, making it a top choice for videophiles.

 Read our DIRECTV STREAM review to learn more.

-5. Philo: Best for Budget-Conscious Streamers
+5. Philo: Best for Lifestyle and Entertainment Content

 What to Know About Philo